moby/moby/docs/sources/reference/commandline/cli.md

       Usage: docker [OPTIONS] COMMAND [arg...]
         -H, --host=[]: The socket(s) to bind to in daemon mode, specified using one or more tcp://host:port, unix:///path/to/socket, fd://* or fd://socketfd.

-      A self-sufficient runtime for linux containers.
+      A self-sufficient runtime for Linux containers.

       ...